 Streaming brings a whole new perspective to covers.
 Through Spotify playlists, you can actually get a big break with your cover.
 If your song gets placed in a big playlist with a lot of followers, you might get a nice paycheck in the end.
 But it all starts with covering your bases and doing everything legally.

-If you will release your song as a download and/or in physical format, you need to get a cover license from a company like Loudr or Songfile, who offers mechanical licenses $15 per song.
+If you will release your song in download, streaming and/or in physical format, you need to get a cover license from a company like Loudr or Songfile, who offers mechanical licenses $15 per song.
 They take care of the rest from there.

 Of course you can reach out to the publisher of the song (who is typically the owner of a song) to negotiate a rate with them.
 Like everything in music industry, the rate can change based on the relationships you have and who you know.